Phishing – the danger that lurks on the net

 • Prompt Bombing:

-This is another new method of phishing.
+This is a now-well-established social engineering technique, also known as MFA fatigue or MFA bombing.
 First, the attacker obtains the victim's login credentials.
 The attacker then uses this credential to repeatedly log in to a website that supports multi-factor authentication (MFA).
 If the victim uses MFA, he or she will receive login prompts over and over again.
 Eventually, the victim becomes so stressed that he or she inadvertently confirms the additional factor, giving the attacker access to all the information.
+Important: An MFA request should only be confirmed if you initiated the login yourself.
+Unexpected login prompts should be rejected immediately, and the IT Service Desk should be notified.

 • Deepfake: